Chapter 18. Tablets

 /usr/share/libwacom/, you have these options:

 - The required definition file may already be available in the linuxwacom/libwacom upstream repository.
-So you can try to find the definition file there.
-If you find your tablet model in the list, it is sufficient to copy the file to the local machine.
+You can try to find the definition file there.
+If you find your tablet model in the list, copy the file to the local machine.

 You can create a new tablet definition file.
 Use the